Rötteln Castle: The era of the Margraves of Hachberg-Sausenberg, 1316–1503

-The era of the Margraves of Baden 1503–1678
+The era of the Margraves of Baden, 1503–1678

 In 1503 Philip of Hachberg-Sausenberg died and based on an agreement on reciprocal inheritance Philips lands in the Breisgau - including Rötteln castle – came in the hands of the Margrave of Baden.
-During the German Peasants' War (1525) revolting peasants briefly took possession of the castle but don't damage this place.
+During the German Peasants' War (1525) revolting peasants briefly took possession of the castle but do not damage this place.

 During the Thirty Years War the castle was affected in the years 1633–1638.

-In May 1633 Imperial forces led by Ernesto Montecuccoli took possession of the castle, which belonged to the Protestant Frederick V of Baden-Durlach an allie of the Swedish King Gustavus Adolphus of Sweden.
+In May 1633 Imperial forces led by Ernesto Montecuccoli took possession of the castle, which belonged to the Protestant Frederick V of Baden-Durlach an ally of the Swedish King Gustavus Adolphus of Sweden.
 Montecuccoli was supported by Herman Fortunatus a member of the catholic branch of the House of Baden.
 Two months later Swedish-Protestant army headed by Otto Louis of Salm-Kyrburg-Mörchingen reconquered Rötteln Castle.
 Following the Battle of Nördlingen (1634) the Swedish were forced to withdraw their garrison and were replaced later on by an Imperial garrison again.
 Right after the Battle of Rheinfelden in March 1638 the French-allied mercenary army led by Bernhard of Saxe-Weimar conquered the castle whereby causing severe damages.

 The Franco-Dutch War (1672–1678) affected the Breisgau-region in the last phase when François de Créquy a Marshall of the French King Louis XIV conquered Freiburg im Breisgau at the end of 1677.
 Based on the fortifications of Freiburg and Breisach Créquy raided this region in the following year and tried to take over the fortified city of Rheinfelden.
-On the road to Rheinfelden a detachment of his army attacked Rötteln by using kartouwen and the Imperial garrison surrendered after a short time on June 29, 1678.
+On the road to Rheinfelden a detachment of his army attacked Rötteln by using kartouwen and the Imperial garrison surrendered after a short time on 29 June 1678.
 Afterwards the French troops burned down the castle as they have done it this year with many castles and villages in the region – in fact Créquy followed a scorched-earth policy.

 The castle ruins were thereafter used as a source of building stone (quarry).
 Further damages were caused by nature.